patrickdappollonio/kubectl-slice/README.md

   * If enabled, any YAMLs that don't contain at least an `apiVersion`, `kind` and `metadata.name` will be excluded from the split
   * There are no attempts to validate how correct these fields are.
 For example, there's no check to validate that `apiVersion` exists in a Kubernetes cluster, or whether this `apiVersion` is valid: `"example\foo"`.
     * It's useful, however, if alongside the original YAML you suspect there might be some non Kubernetes YAMLs being generated.
+* `--sort-by-kind`:
+  * If enabled, resources are sorted by Kind, like Helm does, before saving them to disk or printing them to `stdout`.
+  * If this flag is not present, resources are outputted following the order in which they were found in the YAML file.
+* `--stdout`:
+  * If enabled, no resource is written to disk and all resources are printed to `stdout` instead, useful if you want to pipe the output of `kubectl-slice` to another command or to itself.
+File names are still generated, but used as reference and prepended at the top of each file in the multi-YAML output.
+Other than that, the file name template has no effect -- it won't create any subfolders, for example.

 ## Why `kubectl-slice`?